 It's a great introductory frying lesson if you feel they are ready.
 Can't you just then see them someday making these for you or for their family.
 Just the thought makes me happy!

 If your tweens or teens enjoy doing or if they want to learn, check out my cookbook for kids "Kid Chef Everyday".

 It's available on Amazon and soon to be in retail stores and its chock-full of real recipes that the whole family will actually enjoy eating!

 Crispy Baked Parmesan Wings, Easy Strawberry Lime Jam, Cinnamon Bun Baked Oatmeal, Lemon Pepper Pork Chops, Homemade Breakfast Sausage and more!

 A few of my other favorite easy desserts to make my family are:

-My Prize Winning Key Lime Pie (seriously, I win a trip to the Florida Keys with this...It may be the best you've ever had AND it is SO easy!!)
+- My Prize-Winning Key Lime Pie (seriously, I won a trip to the Florida Keys with this...It may be the best you've ever had AND it is SO easy!!)

-My Irish Soda Bread (THIS is not your typical ISB!)
-It’s been featured by the TODAY Show!
+- My Irish Soda Bread (THIS is not your typical ISB!)
+Featured by the TODAY Show!
 Irish Soda Bread is a delicious quick-bread for all-year-round!